neelesh9924/ExpandableStackViewLibrary/README.md

   stackFramework = new StackFramework(context, stackItemsList, stackLayout);
   ```
+> First layout (main_layout) is the layout that you want to be visible when the step is expanded

+> Second layout (pre_layout) is the layout that you want to be visible when the step is collapsed and user haven't reached that step

+> Third layout (post_layout) is the layout that you want to be visible when the step is collapsed and user have completed that step

+> Color is the backgroun color of particular step that you wish to have

 3. Retrieve the views added to the stack using the getViews() method and implement the ViewsAddedListener interface to handle the inflated views.
   ```
   stackFramework.getViews(new StackFramework.ViewsAddedListener() {